MIRUDHULA-DHANARAJ/PCA-Matrix-summation-with-a-2D-grid-and-2D-blocks.-Adapt-it-to-integer-matrix-addition.-/README.md

 # PCA-Matrix-summation-with-a-2D-grid-and-2D-blocks.-Adapt-it-to-integer-matrix-addition.-

 ## Aim:
-To perform integer matrix addition using 2D grid and 2D blocks by adapting PCA matrix summation.
+To perform PCA matrix summation with a 2D grid and 2D blocks and adapting it to integer matrix addition.

 ## Procedure:
 # STEP 1: